Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Conclusions

 \section{Conclusions}

-This work has explored the solution of partial differential equations of Hamiltonian form using quantum-inspired algorithms, where functions and operators are encoded as MPS and MPOs.
-Focusing on the search of ground-states of Hamiltonian PDEs, we have developed four algorithms based on imaginary-time evolution, steepest gradient descent, improved nonlinear gradient descent and Arnoldi diagonalization.
-These methods have been compared over large problems with DMRG optimization of the functions encoded in MPS, and with state-of-the-art exact diagonalization techniques (Arpack and Primme) that work with vector representations of the problem.
+This work has explored the solution of partial differential equations of Hamiltonian form using MPS/QTT algorithms, in which functions and operators are encoded as MPS and MPOs.
+The study introduced and benchmarked both new algorithms based on an efficient limited-precision linear algebra---imaginary time evolution, gradient descent, power iterations and Arnoldi techniques---with state-of-the-art DMRG.
+These methods have been applied to both small and large problems, exploring their asymptotic performance and practical resources.

-The main conclusion is that all tensor-network based algorithms work adequately and exhibit exponential advantages in memory over vector representations of the same numerical analysis problems.
-Among TN methods, we find a surprising result, which is that imaginary-time evolution is less efficient than a self-calibrated gradient descent, when one considers the cost of operations.
-Moreover, gradient descent can be improved, including multiple states in the optimization, developing an implicitly restarted Arnoldi method that is stable under the finite precision MPS algebra.
-We also find that for problems where the PDE can be encoded in a small MPO, DMRG excels at the optimization of the state.
-Arnoldi-like methods can achieve a comparable performance to DMRG and generalize to much more complex MPOs with the use of interpolation.
-And all MPS-based diagonalization techniques perform exponentially better than vector-based methods also in time.
+The main conclusion is that all MPS/QTT algorithms work adequately and exhibit exponential advantages in memory over vector representations of the same problem, enabling grid sizes beyond the memory limitations of conventional techniques.
+Among MPS/QTT methods, imaginary-time evolution, a popular method in physics, was suprisingly less efficient than a self-calibrated gradient descent.
+Furthermore, Arnoldi iterations provided a significant improvement over gradient descent, in a way that was reasonably cheap and stable under the limited precision MPS algebra.
+Furthermore, for problems in which the PDE admits a small MPO, DMRG excels at the optimization of the state, performing exponentially better than vector-based methods also in time.
+When DMRG is not a suitable option, Krylov subspace methods generalize to much more complex MPOs with the use of interpolation, maintaining the exponential advantage in memory.

-Indeed, a particularly relevant aspect of the evolution and optimization algorithms explained in this work is that they are based on a general framework of approximate MPS-MPS and MPO-MPS operations.
-This framework is flexible and enables working with long-range interactions.
-Given the good performance exhibited in this work, we believe that these methods will become useful also in the study of many-body physics problems, joining other techniques used for long-range interactions, such as Chebyshev expansions\ \cite{Wolf2014}, the generalized TDVP algorithm\ \cite{Koffel2012, Haegeman2016}, the MPO $W^{I,II}$ method\ \cite{Zaletel2015}, or the variational uniform matrix product state (VUMPS)\ \cite{Zauner-Stauber2018} algorithm, that combines the DMRG and MPS tangent space concepts.